maximilianh/pubMunch/data/README.txt

 publishers - converted lists of journals from extJournalLists, by pubInventory

 commonNames.txt - derived from pubmed and the BNC corpus, 250k common family names

+drugs - from drugbank, see http://www.drugbank.ca/about#cite
+diseases - from pharmgkb, see https://www.pharmgkb.org/downloads/